AJH914/cis3760/README.md

 Usage of the `--html` is equivalent of running `htmlparser` prior to `coursesearch`.
 As a result, the initial search will take longer than normal.

+### json-to-csv

+`./json-to-csv [input_json] [output_dir]`

+This script converts the course data in JSON format into two CSV files, one containing section data, and the other containing meeting data.

+There is a relation between these two tables where the dash-separated values in the "Meetings" column in the sections CSV file are associated with one Meeting ID in the meetings CSV file.

+The VBA script uses this data once imported into two separate sheets to correctly draw meeting information in the timestable.

 ### Testing

 You can run the full test suite (covering coursesearch and htmlparser) by running the following command: